-Please refer to the CRAM Photo Dictionary at www.cramwetlands.org for photos of some of the following examples.
+\Please refer to the CRAM Photo Dictionary at www.cramwetlands.org for photos of some of the following examples.

-Direct Evidence Indirect Evidence Reduced Extent and Duration of Inundation or Saturation Upstream spring boxes Impoundments that reduce the amount of water available to the meadow Pumps, diversions, ditching that move water from the wetland Evidence of aquatic wildlife mortality Encroachment of upland vegetation well into the wetland Stress or mortality of hydrophytes or wetland plant species Compressed or reduced plant zonation Transition to fewer wetland obligate plant species, if known Oxidation of peat substrate (however, may require additional knowledge beyond field observation) Incision or widening of adjoining fluvial channels Increased Extent and Dura ation of Inundation or Saturation Berms, dikes, levees Pumps, diversions, ditching that move water into the wetland Late-season vitality of annual vegetation, given the water year Increase in extent and abundance of wetland obligate plant species, if known Recently drowned wetland vegetation Extensive fine-grained sediment deposits on the wetland surface Formation of surface pools, pannes, etc Increased wetness outside of non-channeled meadows due to overflow (e.g. into adjacent non-meadow areas) Standing surface water that extends into the late summer months (e.g. July or August) beyond expected, and not associated with a recent storm event Aggradation of adjoining fluvial channels
+Direct Evidence Indirect Evidence Reduced Extent and Duration of Inundation or Saturation ("Less Water") Upstream spring boxes Impoundments that reduce the amount of water available to the meadow or wetland Pumps, diversions, ditching that move water from the wetland Berms or levees that prevents water from reaching the wetland Evidence of aquatic wildlife mortality Encroachment of upland vegetation well into the wetland Stress or mortality of hydrophytes or wetland plant species Compressed or reduced plant zonation Transition to fewer wetland obligate plant species, if known Oxidation of peat substrate (however, may require additional knowledge beyond field observation) Incision or widening of adjoining fluvial channels Increased Extent and Duration of Inundation or Saturation ("More Water") Berms, dikes, levees delivering water or keeping water in the wetland Pumps, diversions, ditching that move water into the wetland Sprinklers Flood irrigation Late-season vitality of annual vegetation, given the water year Increase in extent and abundance of wetland obligate plant species, if known Recently drowned wetland vegetation Extensive fine-grained sediment deposits on the wetland surface Formation of surface pools, pannes, etc Increased wetness outside of nonchanneled meadows due to overflow (e.g. into adjacent non-meadow areas) Standing surface water that extends into the late summer months (e.g. July or August) beyond expected, and not associated with a recent storm event Aggradation of adjoining fluvial channels